velvetroom/catban/README.md

 [![Bitrise](https://app.bitrise.io/app/807a375d287b2f0b/status.svg?token=lutdvZqnAiBoLp3vkTwX8w)](https://app.bitrise.io/app/807a375d287b2f0b)

-## Description

 Catban
 - Do more with less.
-- Focus on doing things and not in the details.
+- Focus on gettings things done and not in the details.
 - Minimalistic approach.
+- Markdown support
-- Human management architected for iOS.
+- Human management architected exclusively for iOS.
 - Collaborate and work in projects simultaneously.
 - Easy to share projects.
+- Lightweight and fast.

 Manage and organise
 - Projects